 Flybe has cancelled at least 24 flights, affecting thousands of passengers.
 Operational issues such as staff shortages are to blame – and it makes the disruption eligible for flight compensation.

 On Tuesday evening, passengers were notified by text and email that their flights had been cancelled.
 10 flight cancellations occurred in Belfast City alone, with Birmingham and Southampton being the rest of the core Flybe airports struck by these disruptions.
-The issues is also affecting Manchester, Edinburgh and Cardiff.
+The issues are also affecting Manchester, Edinburgh and Cardiff.

 Photo by Flybe.